GianMen91/my_new_habits/README.md

 - **intl**: Internationalization library for handling date formatting.
 - **Linting**: The codebase adheres to best practices and coding standards using lint rules.
 - **Widget Tests**: Extensive use of widget tests to ensure the robustness of the UI components, behaviors, and overall application functionality.
+- **CircleCI**: Used for continuous integration and deployment, ensuring automated builds and tests.

 ## Responsiveness